-Cosmic Explorer is a next-generation observatory designed to greatly deepen and clarify humanity’s gravitational-wave view of the cosmos.
-It is the planned U.S. contribution to the global third-generation ground-based gravitational-wave detector network.
-The design concept for Cosmic Explorer features two sites, one 40 km in length and a second 20 km in length, each with an L-shaped observatory.
+Cosmic Explorer is a next-generation observatory concept that will greatly deepen and clarify humanity’s gravitational-wave view of the cosmos.
+It is the planned U.S. contribution to the global next-generation ground-based gravitational-wave observatory network.
+The design concept for Cosmic Explorer features two facilities, one 40 km on a side and one 20 km on a side, each housing a single L-shaped detector.

 Cosmic Explorer together with other future detectors, including LISA and the Einstein Telescope, will be able to determine the nature of the densest matter in the universe; reveal the universe’s binary black hole and neutron star populations throughout cosmic time; provide an independent probe of the history of the expanding universe; explore warped spacetime with unprecedented fidelity; and expand our knowledge of how massive stars live, die, and create the matter we see today.

-With its spectacular sensitivity, Cosmic Explorer will see gravitational-wave sources across the history of the universe.
+With its spectacular sensitivity, Cosmic Explorer will see gravitational-wave sources across the universe.
 Sources that are barely detectable by Advanced LIGO, Advanced Virgo, and Kagra will be resolved with incredible precision.
-The explosion in the number of detected sources — up to millions per year — and the fidelity of observations will have wide-ranging impact in physics and astronomy.
+The resulting explosion in the number of detected sources — up to millions per year — and the fidelity of observations will have wide-ranging impacts in physics and astronomy.
 By peering deep into the gravitational-wave sky, Cosmic Explorer will present a unique opportunity for new and unexpected discoveries.

 See the Horizon Study for more information on Cosmic Explorer science, design and technology.